bitArtisan1/Revume-Auto-Resume-Downloads-Chrome-Extension/README.md

 Revume gives you complete control over your downloads.
 You can manually pause a download and then resume it whenever you like.
 Whether it's for bandwidth management or personal preference, Revume empowers you to pause and resume downloads at your convenience.

-### Enable/Disable Resuming Functionality

-Not every situation requires automatic resume.
-Revume allows you to enable or disable the resuming functionality with a simple toggle.
-This flexibility ensures you can adapt the extension to your specific needs.

 ### Set Your Check Time

 Customize the interval at which Revume checks for interrupted downloads.
 You can set your preferred check time to match your download habits and network stability.
 Revume adapts to your preferences.